-As an experienced criminal defense attorney, I can present many options you might not know.
+As an experienced criminal defense attorney, we can present many options you might not know.
 For example, the State might not have enough evidence to prove its case beyond a reasonable doubt, or the State’s evidence might have been obtained pursuant to an illegal search or confession.
-Even if the evidence is so overwhelming that a conviction is likely, I can work with you toward the goal of avoiding jail time.
+Even if the evidence is so overwhelming that a conviction is likely, we can work with you toward the goal of avoiding jail time.
 Some pretrial programs even permit you to avoid jail time and a criminal conviction.
 Even if you have pleaded guilty, you may have options to receive minimal or no jail time for serious felonies.
 There are even remedies after conviction, including appeal, and collateral attacks (such as habeas corpus), and the erasure or pardon of a criminal record.

 Crimes in Connecticut